All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Getting Started with Oral Semaglutide

-1. Online consultation: You will complete a medical intake and meet with one of our physicians via telehealth.
+1. Online consultation: You'll complete a medical intake and meet with one of our physicians via telehealth.
 We review your medical history, current medications, BMI, and weight loss goals.

 2. Eligibility assessment: Oral semaglutide is appropriate for adults with a BMI of 30 or higher, or 27 or higher with at least one weight-related health condition.
 Your provider will confirm whether this is the right medication for you.